parfaitementweb/filament-plugin-translatable-inline/README.md

 ```

 For each field that can be translated, simply repeat this process, and you'll be done.

-> **_NOTE:_** You don't have to globally choose between inline or dropdown.
+**_TIP:_** You don't have to globally choose between inline or dropdown.
 Instead, you can choose an option on each page.
 For instance, it makes sense to have the dropdown in the list view and then use the inline version when editing.

 ### Options